wecodemore/wpstarter/docs/07-Running-WP-CLI-Commands.md

 $commands = [];

-// If DB does not exist, tell WP CLI to create it. if (!$env[Util\DbChecker::DB_EXISTS]) {
+// If DB does not exist, let's tell WP CLI to create it. if (!$env[Util\DbChecker::DB_EXISTS]) {
     $commands[] = 'wp db create';
 }